A remark on the Generalized Hodge Conjecture: Proof of Proposition

 {\bf Acknowledgements:} I wish to thank first Claire Voisin for her advice and warm encouragement.
-To Elisabetta Fortuna I owe a suggestion for the proof of Lemma \ref{finitezza}, several explanations concerning the semi-algebraic geometry and a careful and critical reading of a previous version of the paper.
+I owe to Elisabetta Fortuna a suggestion for the proof of Lemma \ref{finitezza} and several explanations concerning the semi-algebraic geometry.
 I thank her heartly for all this.
+I would also thank Fabrizio Catanese for some useful conversations, and Valentina Beorchia and Francesco Zucconi for their constant help and encouragement.